The strong coupling constant: State of the art and the decade ahead: alphasmZ from DIS and parton densities

-The Bjorken sum rule~\cite{Bjorken:1966jh, Bjorken:1969mm} generalized to finite $Q^2$ by including QCD radiative and power corrections is~\cite{Kataev:1994gd, Kataev:2005hv, Baikov:2010je}: where the series coefficient values are for $\MSbar$ and $n_f=3$.
+The Bjorken sum rule~\cite{Bjorken:1966jh, Bjorken:1969mm} generalized to finite $Q^2$ by including QCD radiative and power corrections is~\cite{Kataev:1994gd, Kataev:2005hv, Baikov:2010je}: where the series coefficient values are for $\MSbar$ and $\Nf=3$.
 Here, $M^2$ is nucleon mass, $a_2(Q^2)$ and $d_2(Q^2)$ are the twist-2 and 3 target mass corrections, respectively, and $f_2(Q^2)$ is the dynamical twist-4 correction.
 The higher twist coefficients are also subject to QCD radiative corrections and thus depend on $\alphas$, \ie\ $Q^2$.
 To extract $\alphas$, one can either solve Eq.~(\ref{eq:genBj}) for $\alphas$ or fit the $Q^2$-dependence of Eq.~(\ref{eq:genBj}).
 The latter method is more accurate because it suppresses systematic uncertainties affecting the magnitude of $\Gamma_1^{p-n}$~\cite{Altarelli:1996nm}.
-We performed such analysis on the data of the Jefferson Lab (JLab) experiment EG1dvcs ~\cite{CLAS:2015otq, CLAS:2017qga}.
+Such analysis was performed on the data of the Jefferson Lab (JLab) experiment EG1dvcs ~\cite{CLAS:2015otq, CLAS:2017qga}.
 The experiment took data during the 6~GeV era of JLab and used the CEBAF Large Acceptance Spectrometer (CLAS) together with polarized NH$_3$ (for proton) and ND$_3$ (for neutron) targets and the JLab polarized electron beam.
 Since EG1dvcs was dedicated to exclusive measurements (DVCS process) it provides inclusive data with very high statistics.
-We used EG1dvcs data solely to avoid uncorrelated systematics between different experiments since, in contrast to point-to-point correlated systematics (\eg\ from polarimetries), uncorrelated errors are not suppressed in the extraction of $\alphas$.
+Only EG1dvcs data were used to avoid uncorrelated systematics between different experiments since, in contrast to point-to-point correlated systematics (\eg\ from polarimetries), uncorrelated errors are not suppressed in the extraction of $\alphas$.
 Furthermore, since the EG1dvcs data largely dominate the world data in terms of statistics, including other experiments would only increase the systematic uncertainty on the extraction without being balanced by the gains in $Q^2$ leverage and statistics.
 However, one must recognize that the availability of polarized $g_1$ data from higher energy experiments~\cite{E143:1998hbs, E142:1996thl, E154:1997xfa, E155:1999pwm, E155:2000qdr, SpinMuon:1993gcv, SpinMuonSMC:1997voo, SpinMuonSMC:1994met, SpinMuon:1995svc, SpinMuonSMC:1997ixm, SpinMuonSMC:1997mkb, COMPASS:2005xxc, COMPASS:2006mhr, COMPASS:2010wkz, HERMES:1997hjr, HERMES:1998cbu, HERMES:2006jyl, Deur:2004ti, Deur:2008ej} is crucial for this analysis since it allows to control the low-$x$ extrapolation necessary to complement $\Gamma_1^{p-n}$.
+The EG1dvcs data used cover $Q^2 > 2.32$~GeV$^2$ and are comprised of five data points.
+The statistical uncertainty is negligible for this analysis.
+The point-to-point correlated uncertainty was separated from the point-to-point uncorrelated one using the {\it unbiased estimate} prescription~\cite{Schmelling:1994pz,Zyla:2020zbs}, and the uncertainties on the low-$x$ extrapolation were approximately separated into $Q^2$-dependent and independent parts.
+Thus, a large fraction of the uncertainties is suppressed in the extraction of $\alphas$.
+The dominant errors are the point-to-point uncorrelated (4.4\%) and correlated (3.3\%) uncertainties.
+The others are negligible (power corrections: $<$0.1$\%$; Eq.~(\ref{eq:genBj}) truncation: 1.3\%; truncation of the $\beta$-series needed to evolve $\alphas$ to $m_\mathrm{Z}$: 0.1\%).
+In all the analysis provided $\alphasmZ=0.1123\pm0.0061$~\cite{Deur:2014vea} at N$^3$LO with an N$^4$LO correction estimate, see Eq.~(\ref{eq:genBj}).